-The provision of affordable homes should be fully integrated into new development and requires to be delivered on site in the form of:
+The provision of affordable homes must be fully integrated into new development and requires to be delivered in the form of:

-- · completed affordable units; - units completed by the developer and subsequently transferred to the Council/ Registered Social Landlord on a design and build basis.
-These units must also comply with the Scottish Government's grant funding criteria in terms of their design standards; or, - the provision of an appropriate area of serviced land being transferred to the Council or a Registered Social Landlord for the development of the required number of affordable units.
-Where land is transferred, it should be provided fully serviced and free of constraints.
+- Completed affordable units; - Units completed by the developer and subsequently transferred to the Council/ Registered Social Landlord on a design and build basis.
+These units must also comply with the Scottish Government's grant funding criteria in terms of their design standards; - The provision of an appropriate area of serviced land being transferred to the Council or a Registered Social Landlord for the development of the required number of affordable units.
+Where land is transferred, it must be provided fully serviced and free of constraints: